CureQ/CureQ-Lab/README.md

 ### MEAlytics

 [MEAlytics](https://github.com/CureQ/CureQ) is a python package for analyzing Micro-electrode Array (MEA) experiments.
-This package offers high speed spike, burst and network burst detection followed by feature extraction. <br>The whole analysis tool is implemented in a Graphical User Interface (GUI).
+MEA experiments measure the electrical activity of neuron cells through dozens of electrodes simultaneously.
+The MEAlytics package offers high speed spike, burst and network burst detection followed by feature extraction. <br>The whole analysis tool is implemented in a Graphical User Interface (GUI).
 This GUI is used to inspect the raw MEA data and the analysis results.
 A few examples about the spike detection, burst detection and feature extraction can be found below &darr;

 <!-- MEAlytics images -->
 <!-- Table Image styling for multiple images near eachother -->